 Entrance

-Because of the grand size of the tomb it is speculated that this tomb would be appropriate for a royal burial, although it is not certain who was interred here.
 The tomb has a single entrance from the north-east, which lies in the center of the façade.
 The entrance appears to have had two small carved pillars framing its doorway, although the left column has eroded away.
 Above this entrance is a doric entablature (inspect) with a pattern of alternating triglyphs and metopes.
 Directly above this is a simple pediment.
-The dimensions of the door to the Tomb of the Soldier measure only 1.6m in width but 3.6m in height.
+The dimensions of the door to the Tomb of the Soldier measure only 1.6 meters in width but 3.6 meters in height.

 circa 100 CE